Gato Island: History

 During 1933, two Japanese fishermen discovered a breeding ground of sea snakes around the island.
 It was believed that the locals were taught by the Japanese on how to catch the sea snakes, process the skins and even how to deal with snake bites.

 The Island of Gato was previously under the administrative part of the Province of Masbate in Bicol Region of the Philippines but is more near to Daanbantayan.
-The supervision of the island started during 1997, when Daanbantayan passed a resolution declaring the island as a sea snake and fish sanctuary and assigning the Cebu State College of Science and Technology - College of Fisheries, Daanbantayan Campus which is now Cebu Technological University to safeguard and develop the island for research purposes.
+The supervision of the island started during 1997, when Daanbantayan passed a resolution declaring the island as a sea snake and fish sanctuary and assigning the Cebu State College of Science and Technology – College of Fisheries, Daanbantayan Campus (now known as the Daanbantayan Campus of the Cebu Technological University) to safeguard and develop the island for research purposes.
 In response, the school built a research center in the island along with underwater research equipment to conduct diving activities.

 In 2001, the resolution was re-enacted to make the 2-nautical-mile periphery of the island as part of the sanctuary and transfer custody and management of the island to the Municipal Government of Daanbantayan.